Up to 50% off sofas & mattresses — limited‑time deals.

 How to Choose the Rowe Sofa?

-Rowe offers several silhouettes that look similar online but sit very differently.
-Start with seat depth and seat height, then choose based on how you actually use your sofa (lounging, working, hosting, or all of the above).
-If you need a baseline before ordering, How to Measure a Sofa and Couch Dimensions: How to Choose the Best Fit? are the two steps that prevent most "this feels bigger than I expected" regrets.
+Rowe offers silhouettes that can look similar online but sit very differently in person.
+Start with seat depth and seat height, then choose based on how you actually use the sofa: lounging, reading, hosting, or a mix of all three.
+If you need a baseline before ordering, How to Measure a Sofa and Couch Dimensions: How to Choose the Best Fit? are two good places to start.

-Next, be honest about maintenance.
-Cloud Down-style cushions feel plush, but they look best when you are willing to flip and fluff.
-If you want a lower-stress exterior, slipcover setups help, but they are not zero-work either.
-Fabric selection also matters more than most people expect, which is why How to Choose Sofa Upholstery and Fabric vs. Leather Sofas are worth reviewing before you commit.
+Next, be honest about upkeep.
+Cloud Down-style cushions feel plush, but they look best when you are willing to flip and fluff them.
+If you want a lower-stress exterior, slipcover options help, but they are not zero-work either.
+Fabric choice matters more than many shoppers expect, which is why How to Choose Sofa Upholstery and Fabric vs. Leather Sofas are worth a look before you commit.

 • If you want a deep lounge couch: Maddox Sofa.